-Film director Anthony Minghella had already scored a big hit with The English Patient in 1996 when he began work on Puccini's opera, and he was to bring to it the same unashamed love of romance and of sheer visual beauty that runs through both.
+Minghella had already scored a big hit with the visually striking and unashamedly romantic The English Patient in 1996 when he began work on Puccini's opera.
+It shows.

 |Where||English National Opera, London Coliseum, St Martin's Lane, London, WC2N 4ES | MAP|